andyatkinson/andyatkinson.github.io/_posts/2022-10-07-pgsqlphriday-2-truths-lie.md

 In this post you will be presented with 2 truths and a lie related to PostgreSQL and Ruby on Rails.

-This is my contribution to the first #PGSQLPhriday blog post series aiming to grow community blogging about PostgreSQL.
+This is my contribution to the first PGSQL Phriday blog post series aiming to grow community blogging about PostgreSQL.

 Visit the [PGSQL Phriday #001 – Two truths and a lie about PostgreSQL post](https://www.softwareandbooz.com/pgsql-phriday-001-invite/) to learn more about the blog post series.

+There is also an official site: <https://www.pgsqlphriday.com>.

 Without further ado, here are 2 truths and a lie: